dangaiden/dns_proxy/Readme.md

 ![Cloud Architecture](/Cloud_architecture_overview.png "Architecture Overview")

-This means that if we have different environments, as they will be in different networks, a proxy for each enviroment will be the best fit to process all the requests from the different applications and to provide security.
+This means that if we have different environments (or namespaces in a Kubernetes environment), as they will be in different networks, a proxy for each enviroment will be the best fit to process all the requests from the different applications and to provide security.

 The packets between the proxy and the upstream DNS server are sent over an encrypted connection so there is no expected security risks.